 You will be missed Joan.
 You’ll forever be remembered by the food blogging community.
 And we’ll do everything we possibly can to help take care of your kids.

-Not much left to say…the pumpkin bran muffins are good.
-They’re pumpkin, they’re good for you, low fat and only 100 calories, and they are delicious.
+Not much left to say… Like my healthy pumpkin bread and pumpkin chocolate chip bread recipes, these pumpkin bran muffins are delicious and comforting.
+They’re full of pumpkin, they’re good for you, low fat, and only 100 calories, and they are so soft and moist.
 Get in the kitchen and bake with your family.
-Have fun, enjoy every. single. second.
+Have fun, and enjoy every. single. second.
 After the recipe, as always, I’ll link to some pumpkin recipes.
 They’re all Joan’s.
 Please take time to visit them.

 - 1 (15 ounce) can pumpkin puree (not pumpkin pie filling)